jewelsofthought/neshama/site/posts/neshama/card1.md

 ## Free will

 Why is following the Torah so onerous for so many?
 If it is indeed the blueprint of Creation, is this blueprint so flimsy, so delicately put together?
-If _Ha’Shem_ is omnipotent, why is there so much difficulty in following his commands?
+If _Ha'Shem_ is omnipotent, why is there so much difficulty in following his commands?
 Why do we have to be cajoled and threatened, into obeying His Holy Word?
 Would we not, especially those who have seen His miracle, just follow them naturally?

-Is it because we have been granted some of the Divine essence, or power, that we call “free will”.
+Is it because we have been granted some of the Divine essence, or power, that we call "free will".

-However, this free will can only be expressed as a negative – that is to go against the “Will of G-d”.
+However, this free will can only be expressed as a negative – that is to go against the "Will of G-d".

 To have any choice in the realm of the omnipotent perfection, I would have to have the ability to negate the existence of such omnipotence—a contradiction in itself.
 Perhaps the only way to express this is through taking a position of against the existence of G-d, declaring myself part of the tribe whose structure is build around the belief that there is No G-d.
 This attitude becomes an action in the world and the members build a system around this core belief, explaining the universe and our world in terms of this belief.
-This line of thinking always end up at question of the first cause, “In the beginning”, then speaks of a state or an unfolding of effects, but avoiding the question of how did the space and the configurations that make these effects possible, arise in the first place.
+This line of thinking always end up at question of the first cause, "In the beginning", then speaks of a state or an unfolding of effects, but avoiding the question of how did the space and the configurations that make these effects possible, arise in the first place.

 ## Freedom